Wirral Pharmaceutical Needs Assessment

 Local Health and Wellbeing Boards and Local Authority leads were working towards new Pharmaceutical Needs Assessments that were due to be renewed and published by Local Authority Health and Wellbeing Boards no later than April 2021.

-The Department of Health and Social Care announced on 21st May that, due to current pressures across all sectors in response to the coronavirus (COVID-19) pandemic, the requirement to publish renewed Pharmaceutical Need Assessments has been suspended until April 2022.
+The Department of Health and Social Care announced on 21st May 2020 that, due to pressures at that time across all sectors in response to the coronavirus (COVID-19) pandemic, the requirement to publish renewed Pharmaceutical Need Assessments has been suspended until April 2022.

-The suspension of publishing PNAs from April 2021 until April 2022 will free up time and capacity given other priorities during the COVID-19 pandemic.
+The suspension of publishing PNAs from April 2021 until April 2022 was to free up time and capacity given other priorities during the COVID-19 pandemic.
 If additional information is required ahead of the extended deadline then Supplementary Statements can still be issued.